PeterLarsen-CPH/HallWayLight-for-SmartThings/README.md

  * Of other things planned…:

-     Support of setting colors
+     Support of setting colors.

-     Support of controlling outlet switches, e.g. when the level reaches maximum
+     Support of controlling outlet switches, e.g. when the level reaches maximum.